-The Group is committed to research and development activities in order to secure competitive advantage in the markets in which it operates.
-An amount of £164,000 (2021: £17,000) has been capitalised during the year which relates to the ongoing development of the Group's rail products.
-In addition, the Group expensed other development expenditure totalling £140,000 (2021: £536,000) directly to the Income Statement.
+The Group is committed to research and development activities to secure competitive advantage in the markets in which it operates.
+An amount of £349,000 (2022: £164,000) has been capitalised during the year which relates to the development of the new Harrier Al camera in our traffic business and the ongoing development of the Group's rail products.
+In addition, the Group expensed other development expenditure totalling £24,000 (2022: £140,000) directly to the Income Statement.